 slides across my mouth and

 silences my wail.
-Inside the palm
+Inside

 of my hand lays a dead emergency button.